riannemcc/acebook-RVs/README.md

 ## The Task

-To make our first full stack, 2-week, group project from scratch; a Facebook clone called Acebook!
+To make our first full stack, 2-week, group project from scratch; a Facebook clone called <span>&#9824;</span>cebook!

 ## Our Approach